eljamo/weightedoption/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and work your magic.
 Open a pull request to the `main` branch if it is a `bugfix` or `feature` branch.
-If a `hotfix`, open a pull request to the respective `release` branch.
+If it is a `hotfix` branch, open a pull request to the respective `release` branch.

 ### Run the tests